 The pharmacy had processes in place to identify, manage and reduce its risks.
 This included standard operating procedures (SOPs) which reflected the way the team worked.
-The pharmacy team reviewed the SOPs regularly to ensure they were appropriate and that the team were following them.
+The pharmacy team had recently reviewed the SOPs to ensure they were appropriate and that the team were following them.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
 Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had risk assessments in place to cover its activities.
 And it had a written business continuity plan.

 Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on paper logs.
 They were recorded promptly by the person who had made the mistake.
 Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.
 When errors occurred, team members considered why the mistake had happened and learned from their mistakes.
 The RP discussed errors with the person that had made them.
 And they also made the wider team aware of common themes.
 The pharmacy team took appropriate action to prevent the reoccurrence of errors including separating medicines that looked or sounded alike.
+The pharmacy team had recently focussed on ensuring the correct quantities of medicines were dispensed.